florencex5/Hard_Commodities/analysis_and_methodology/Ch3_valuing_hard_commodities.md

-# Valuing Hard Commodities in Dynamic Climate -- Analysis Report & Methodology
+# Chapter Three: Valuing Hard Commodities in Dynamic Climate -- Analysis Report & Methodology

 ## OBJECTIVE
 * Evaluate and compare the performance of multiple linear regression and machine learning models